henry2004y/vlasiator_manual/menu2.md

 ## Input Configuration File

 Apparently there is no manual for the configuration parameters.
-Let's do it ourselves.

 * Can I switch the orders of commands?
 * Are the commands case-sensitive, e.g. `Outflow`, `outflow`?
 * Can change the normalizations?
-* Urgent need to describe all the available options for each command!
+* Urgent need to describe all the available options for each command.
 * I am curious about this `proton_` syntax for many tags.
 Is it a common pattern for all the available commands?